Two young men look for romance in a shopping mall.

 "Well you go to B. Dalton's then.
 You can have those intelligent women.
 They all think they are some kind of female genius," John stated.

 The manager at B. Dalton's was a beautiful young woman.
+Her dark brown hair was pulled behind her ears, and a maroon sweater was draped across her shoulders with the sleeves tied across the front of her white blouse.
+Makeup would only diminish such a perfect face.
+A gold, heart shaped pendant hung from her neck.
 Mike knew he couldn't approach her in any other guise than as a customer.
-Women hated being hit on when they were at work and in the public eye.
-Mike noticed "The Delta of Venus" in the literature section.
+Mike noticed a book titled "The Delta of Venus", by Anais Nin, in the literature section.
 The beautiful young manager gave out a small cry as Mike took the work of literature off the shelf.
 As Mike looked at her he realized she was exactly what he wanted - stunning to look at and smart.
-She was the type of woman who he would like to live with in a small apartment in Paris.
-They could go to the Louvre and write poetry during the day, and frequent the sidewalk cafes at night.
+She was the type of woman he would like to live with in a small apartment in Paris.
+They could amble through the Louvre and write poetry during the day, and drink absinthe in the cafes at night.

 "Did you have any luck?"
 John asked as he approached his companion.